nesi/support-docs/docs/Scientific_Computing/Supported_Applications/Singularity.md

 automatically suffixed with the Slurm job ID in the above example, but it is always available under the same path "/var/outputdata" from within the container.
 This makes it easy to run multiple containers in separate Slurm jobs.
-Please refer to our [SLURM: Reference Sheet](../../Getting_Started/Cheat_Sheets/Slurm-Reference_Sheet.md) for further details on using Slurm.
+Please refer to our [SLURM: Reference../../Getting_Started/Getting_Help/Cheat_Sheets/Slurm-Reference_Sheet.md Sheet](../../Getting_Started/Cheat_Sheets/Slurm-Reference_Sheet.md) for further details on using Slurm.